Moosh and Twist

 Moosh & Twist is an American hip hop duo from Philadelphia, Pennsylvania.
-The group consists of DeQuincy "Moosh" Coleman-Baba and Oliver "Twist" Feighan.
-They have amassed a devoted following over the years and have released four official mixtapes and four EPs, the latest being their 2021 EP Forever Kids 2: Don't Get Trapped.
+The group consists of "Moosh" B. and Oliver "Twist" F. They have amassed a devoted following over the years and have released four official mixtapes and four EPs, the latest being their 2021 EP Forever Kids 2: Don't Get Trapped.

 History

 2000-2010: Beginnings

 Moosh & Twist grew up in Philadelphia, Pennsylvania and attended The Philadelphia School together.
 The two became friends in first grade and bonded over their love of sports and music.
 Moosh & Twist would play drums and piano together in school.
 One of their grade school principals taught them the basics of recording when they were young and they playfully refer to him as their first engineer.
 They started rapping and making music together in 7th grade but didn't take it seriously until about 2009 when they were in 10th grade.
 The two attended different high schools, Haverford High School and Friends Select School, but remained friends.
 The pair officially came together under the title OCD: Moosh and Twist.
 They chose to include "OCD" in their moniker because they were obsessed with music.
 They have since dropped the prefix.